GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_details.md

 **Water Seasonality (NAV; 2 classes)**

 Water seasonality refers to the typical hydrological conditions in NAV within a year and is relevant to both coastal and inland wetlands.
-The current implementation utilises the Water Observations from Space (WOfS) dataset, identifying hydro-periods for NAV areas where water is (semi-) permanent (over 3 months) or temporary or seasonal (under 3 months).
+The current implementation utilises the DEA Water Observations (WO) dataset, identifying hydro-periods for NAV areas where water is (semi-) permanent (over 3 months) or temporary or seasonal (under 3 months).

 **Water State (Water; 1 class)**